 An awareness of modern technology tools such as Docker containers and microservice architectures are a plus too.

-Polyglot software engineers - those able to code in a number of languages - are preferred.
+However, Polyglot software engineers - those able to code in a number of languages - seem to be preferred.
 Knowledge of Java and C++ appear as a requisite in many job listings, for instance.

 As with any emerging technology, the low supply and growing demand for expertise means that many businesses are willing to pay a premium.

-According to Opus’ Zeth Couceiro, the rate of pay for blockchain specialists “varies considerably”.
-Startups will typically pay somewhere between £40-60k for someone without experience and then look to give them training.
+The rate of pay for blockchain specialists varies considerably.
+Startups will typically pay somewhere between £40,000-60,000 for someone without experience and then look to give them training.
 In some instances they may offer equity in the company too.

 For large corporates such as banks this can be significantly higher, ranging from £100,000 for a developer with five years experience or more, up to £150,000 in some cases.